ArtiPedia/blog-v3/_posts/2017-03-24-jekyll-pagination.md

 paginate_path should be defined as ``/blog/page:num/`` if you are trying to paginates posts in a page ``/blog/``.
 [Go here](#pagination-can-be-done-only-on-indexhtml) for more details.
 {: .r}

+Click on the below link to see a sample [_config.yml](https://raw.githubusercontent.com/sharu725/bare-minimum/master/_config.yml){: target="_blank" rel="nofollow" } file which is setup for pagination on every 5 posts.

 ## Use paginatior.posts